a-tabaza/genai_interview_questions/README.md

 #### Alignment:
 This stage is often the most cruical and complex stage, it requires the use of seperate reward models, the use of different learning paradigms such as Reinforcement Learning, and more.

 This stage mainly aims to align the model's predictions with the human's preferences.
 This stage often interweaves with the fine-tuning stage.
-Essential reading for this stage is the [InstructGPT paper](https://arxiv.org/pdf/2203.02155), this paper introduced the concept of Reward Learning from Human Feedback (RLHF) which uses [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347).
+Essential reading for this stage is the [InstructGPT paper](https://arxiv.org/pdf/2203.02155), this paper introduced the concept of Reinforcement Learning from Human Feedback (RLHF) which uses [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347).

 Other methods of Aligning the model's predictions with human preferences include:
 - [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290)